JULIETA AGUINACO

 LUKASZ STOKLOSA

 Polish artist Łukasz Stokłosa (b.
 1986) is compelled by a desire to communicate a melancholic vision of the past and present, articulated through an appearance that resonates of Classical themes, decadence, and antiquity.
 In fact, Stokłosa’s paintings are informed as much by a Baroque sensibility as they are by pop culture and pornography.
 As a result, a sense of timeless immobility prevails in Stokłosa’s works: a painting of a statue of Ludwig II; another entitled Interview with the Vampire after the sensational Anne Rice novel that defined a 1990s subculture.
-In Sanssouci (literally, ‘without worries’), he depicts a lone Baroque chair beneath a series of blackened frames, the painting taking its name from the former summer palace of Frederick the Great1, itself little more than a mirror of previous palaces in Versailles.
+In Sanssouci (literally, ‘without worries’), he depicts a lone Baroque chair beneath a series of blackened frames, the painting taking its name from the former summer palace of Frederick the Great, itself little more than a mirror of previous palaces in Versailles.
 In a sense, Stokłosa’s paintings perform like a series of Russian Dolls: copies themselves buried within copies, to create a type of hybrid melodrama that transcends forms and years.
 “Great inspiration for my art are biographies, for example, Ludwig II of Bavaria or Marie Antoinette, especially things between private and public, their private stories, passions, love, fears.
 Eros and Thanatos.
 Pornography and soap operas, for example, “Dynasty”.
 And old masters: Caspar David Friedrich,

 Caravaggio,